NandaChaves/NandaChaves/README.md

   <h3>✨ Fun Facts</h3>
         <ul>
-            <li>I love Hackathons, Swimming and Tennis.</li>
+            <li>I love Cinema, Music and Running</li>
-            <li>I’m on a journey to build a big house in Alaska!</li>
+            <li>I’m on a journey to build 3D Projects!</li>
-            <li>I enjoy creating content for my YouTube channel, where I share coding tutorials and project walkthroughs.</li>
+            <li>I enjoy creating content for my YouTube channel, where I share coding tutorials, history and cinema.</li>
-            <li>In my free time, I explore the beauty of nature and capture it through my photography on Instagram.</li>
+            <li>In my free time, I explore historical curiosities that I didn't learn in school, like great videos on Instagram, and I also share my experience living in Portugal.</li>
         </ul>

   <h3>🧑‍💻 About Me</h3>